One Future Different Pathways

 At our core, we are committed to celebrating strengths, fostering connection, and empowering young people to thrive.

-We recognise the challenging circumstances many young people face and the strengths they demonstrate in overcoming these challenges.
-We adopt an outcomes approach, supporting young people to utilise their strength in their transition to independence.
+We recognise the challenging circumstances many young people face and the courage they demonstrate in overcoming these challenges.
+We adopt an outcomes-based approach, supporting young people to utilise their strengths and move towards independence.

 Brighton Carnival 015.jpg